-Years ago I resided in a row of terraced houses and in one particular property adjoining these the couple divorced after a few years.
-I noticed that the couples who moved into the property also divorced.
-At the time I wondered if the energies from these occurrences affected new tenants.
+Years ago I lived in a row of terraced houses and in one particular property adjoining these the couple divorced after a few years.
+I noticed that couples who moved into the property also divorced and at the time I wondered if the energies from these occurrences affected new tenants.

 It is vital to understand these negative influences that are usually categorized into two types: thought energies (or if they have a shape – thought forms) and negative spirit influence.
 Now, you may instantly think about dead people, however we are all “spirits”.
 Some of us are living within the physical realm and some aren’t.
 We do not become a spirit when we physically die as we are one housed within a physical body.One may also say, “But I cannot see/hear spirits, this is proof they don’t exist”.
 Well, we cannot see radio, or television waves in a room.
 You cannot hear a dog whistle, but dogs can!
 It would be rather foolish to conclude such a whistle made no noise simply on the grounds that you didn’t hear it.

 Negative thought energies are created by someone (dead or alive) thinking in this way, e.g. anger, hatred, fear etc. If the person is thinking these thoughts about us they are automatically projected in our direction.
 As negative spirits are attracted to negative energy these will often accompany it,particularly if this is done formally, e.g. casting a spell.

 Fortunately there is defense against these things.
 Positive energies will dissolve negative and we can invoke positive spirits to protect us against negative ones.
 There is nothing particularly profound about it.